-A core pillar of the SOC-NOC will be timely incident reporting and escalation.
+Incident Management is the core functional pillar of the SOC-NOC for timely incident reporting and escalation.
 Using integrated IT Service Management (ITSM) and SOAR systems, incidents will be recorded, analyzed, and resolved.
 Escalation matrices will be defined for critical alerts, ensuring that designated teams at DVC LDC or relevant national cybersecurity authorities are informed and involved.
-The lifecycle of each incident will be tracked to closure.
+Every incident will be tracked and recorded with proper ticketing till closure of the incident.
+It shall also have auto escalation features based on the severity.